Deal or No Deal (British game show)

-Deal or No Deal is a British game show, hosted by Noel Edmonds, which aired from 31 October 2005 to 23 December 2016 on Channel 4.
-Based on the original Netherlands format of the game show, each episode sees a contestant choosing one of 22 boxes, each containing a cash amount between 1p to £250,000, and then attempting to win as much as possible either by gambling on having a high amount in their chosen box, or making the game's hidden operator, named "the Banker", offer a considerable cash sum for their box regardless of what is inside.
-The amount a contestant wins is determined by pure luck – cash amounts are randomly allocated to each of the boxes before each game, with contestants required to open a specific number of boxes per round of the game to eliminate the cash amounts their chosen box does not contain, in turn affecting how much is offered by the Banker.
+Deal or No Deal is a British game show.
+It was originally presented by Noel Edmonds from 31 October 2005 to 23 December 2016 on Channel 4, and then by Stephen Mulhern from 20 November 2023 on ITV1.

+Based on the standard European daytime format of the show first used in the Italian version, each episode sees a contestant choosing one of 22 boxes, each containing a cash amount.
+A contestant winning is determined by luck – cash amounts are randomly allocated to each of the boxes prior to the game, with contestants required to open a specific number of boxes per round of the game to eliminate the cash amounts their chosen box does not contain, in turn affecting how much is offered by the Banker.
 Games always end with the player opening all of the boxes, including their own, regardless of how they intend to make money.

-Throughout its broadcast, the programme was regularly aired daily – for its first eight series, the show was aired six days a week for a year, with breaks in production between July and August – with a number of episodes given special themes to coincide with national holidays such as Christmas and Halloween – such special editions included special features and prizes, and sometimes an increase in cash amounts on offer.
-In addition, the show also showcased a series of special celebrity editions, including a special 10th anniversary edition on 18 September 2015 in which Edmonds played the game himself.

-On 19 August 2016, Channel 4 axed Deal or No Deal after thirteen series, ending the game show with a special Deal or No Deal on Tour series across the United Kingdom, with the programme officially concluding after 11 years on 23 December 2016.
-In October 2022, it was reported that ITV will be piloting a revived version of the show.
-Two pilot episodes were filmed at Dock10 studios on 1 December 2022.
+On 19 August 2016, Channel 4 decommissioned Deal or No Deal after almost 11 years on air, ending the game show with a On Tour series across the United Kingdom, with the programme concluding on 23 December 2016.
+In 2022, six years later, two pilots were filmed at dock10 studios, following which ITV commissioned a revival series of twenty episodes to be broadcast on ITV1.
+The series premiered on 20 November 2023.
+On 29 January 2024, it was announced the revival was to be renewed for an extended second run by ITV alongside celebrity specials.

-On 20 January 2023, ITV confirmed that a new series consisting of 20 episodes would air in mid/late 2023, with Stephen Mulhern taking over from Noel Edmonds as host.